kaspanet/docs/Reference/Block UTXO Verification.md

 Since the selected parent chain that needs to ne updated may be very large, to conserve RAM, for every block that gets UTXO verified, a completely new and separate database transaction is opened.
 This transaction runs in parallel to the singular database transaction that encompasses the entirety of validateAndInsertBlock.\
 The only things that happen within the separate database transactions are:
 1. The BlockStatus of the current chain block is updated.
-2. The UTXO of the original block is updated.
+2. The UTXO of the current chain block is updated.

 If the node is to crash, for example, between the third and the fourth block in the selected parent chain of the original validateAndInsertBlock block, observe that no harm will be done:
 * The first, second, and third blocks in the selected parent chain would have an updated BlockStatus and the virtual UTXO set would have been updated accordingly.